vijaykiran/snowdrift/SETUP_ARCH.md

 `yesod devel` will stay running in one terminal while you do work elsewhere.
 It will rebuild the site whenever you change certain files.
-Often times, it won't detect changes.
-In which case, stop `yesod devel` by hitting `Return` a few times, then start it up again.
+Sometimes, it won't detect changes.
+In which case, stop `yesod devel` by hitting `Enter` a few times, then:

-If that doesn't work, try killing `yesod devel`, then

-    cabal clean && cabal install -fdev --enable-tests && yesod devel
+    cabal clean && yesod devel

+If you add new dependencies (i.e. edited the `build-depends` field in `Snowdrift.cabal`), then run

+    cabal install -fdev

 ## More resources